iandorsey00/geodata/old-2016-files/README.md

 A smaller `PlaceVector`; its primary goal is to model the *appearance* of a city, and so it contains mostly fields that affect a geography's appearance.
 It is a three-dimensional vector, and theorectically can be modeled in 3D space.
 The fields are `pop_density`, `inc_pci`, and `hs_mysb`.

+## WikipediaTools.py

+This script contains methods to assist with the posting of data on Wikipedia.

+## ctools.py

+Contains methods for writing and reading data files and transforming place name strings into `key`s for joining.